- COVIDCert NI – Privacy Information

 - Article 9(2)(h) – the processing is necessary for medical diagnosis, the provision of health treatment and management of a health and social care system.

-- Article 9(2)(i) – the processing is necessary for reasons of public interest in the area of public health.
+- Article 9(2)(i) – the processing is necessary for reasons of public interest in public health.

 - Data Protection Act 2018 Schedule 1, Part 1 (2) – Health or Social Care Purposes

-- Data Protection Act 2018 – Schedule 1, Part 1 (3) – reasons of public interest in the area of public health
+- Data Protection Act 2018 – Schedule 1, Part 1 (3) – reasons of public interest in public health

-While you will voluntarily choose to use the CCS service and/or the associated App, we do not process your data on the basis of consent in relation to data protection legislation (see section 5).
+While you will voluntarily choose to use the CCS service and/or the associated App, we do not process your data based on consent in relation to data protection legislation (see section 5).

-Much of the data we use will have been provided directly by you when you book your COVID-19 vaccination appointments, or when you have booked a test, (or by someone who booked these on your behalf), or when you call to begin the process for getting an exemption certificate.
+Much of the data we use will have been provided directly by you when you book your COVID-19 vaccination appointments, or when you have booked a test, (or by someone who booked these on your behalf).
 To support this the CCS will receive data directly from:

 - Information about PCR test you have undertaken, from the data processed by BSO from the CTR, on behalf of PHA.